Freemasonry in the French Third Republic

 Masonic Marianne by Paul Lecreux (1887).

-Freemasonry in the French Third Republic played a significant role in France's political and social life.
+Freemasonry played a significant role in the political and social life of the French Third Republic.
 It played a pivotal role within the ideological and institutional framework of the Republican camp, with its members demonstrating a profound affiliation with the Radical Party.
 Freemasonry frequently exerted influence over public life, whether directly or indirectly.
 A constant in political life during this period, Freemasonry enjoyed significant support among the electorate, earning the nickname "Church of the Republic".
 Its positions were frequently endorsed and implemented.
 Freemasonry was divided into two closely aligned yet competing obediences, both of which refrained from supporting the admission of women into masonic lodges, despite the creation of the first mixed-gender obedience in 1893.
 Additionally, it encountered new developments and schisms driven by more traditional or spiritual currents.

 From 1877 until the advent of World War II, Freemasons played a prominent role in the political institutions of the Third Republic.
 This is evidenced by the considerable representation of Freemasons in successive governments and the numerous national and local elected officials who were Freemasons.
 In periods of governmental difficulty, Freemasons provided support through the robust connections established between Masonic lodges and the Republican regime.
 During this era, nearly all the presidents of the Council of the Order of the Grand Orient of France held political positions.
 Similarly, the Scottish Symbolic Grand Lodge and later the Grand Lodge of France, imbued with a similar spirit, also had several prominent members who occupied elective or ministerial roles.